Lloyd Mandeno

 From 1931 to 1956, Mandeno was on the One Tree Hill Borough Council.
 He was deputy mayor from 1944 to 1956.

 His can-do attitude was cited.
-At Lake Taupo in 1962, he installed the Kuratau hydro station.
+At Lake Taupō in 1962, he installed the Kuratau hydro station.
 The rocky gorge was discovered to be unstable after the lake had already begun to fill.
 On a very tight schedule, he designed a new rock-filled dam.
 When contractors refused to tender, he raced the waters, supervising construction himself.

 By the end of his career he had designed and constructed nine hydroelectric power stations.
 A history of WEL Networks describes his distinguished career designing and building hydro power stations.

 In the 1965 Queen's Birthday Honours, Mandeno was appointed an Officer of the Order of the British Empire, for services to engineering.

 In 1970, his wife Constance died.
 In 1973, Lloyd Mandeno died.
 He was survived by his three children - all sons.